PetrKryslUCSD/MeshCore.jl/README.md

 # MeshCore.jl

-Redesign

 Small package for the topology of meshes for the Finite Element Methods (FEM).
 All essential topological incidence relations are provided: see the guide.
 The library provides efficient storage of  coordinates and connectivities in static arrays for speed of access.

+## News

+- 03/18/2020: The library was completely redesigned around incidence relations.
+Much simpler than before!
-Note: The coverage appears low, but that seems to be a bug in the computation of the coverage when applied to one-line functions defined for multiple types.
+- 03/16/2020: Note: The coverage appears low, but that seems to be a bug in the computation of the coverage when applied to one-line functions defined for multiple types.